 - Copy of the online application request and voucher of application.

 - Notarial copy of university degree, original ranking certification and pertinent grades for each university title obtained.
 In case of foreign applicants, it must precise the evaluation scale used and minimum score of approval.
-In addition, foreign academic background certification, rankings and grades must be legalised by a Chilean Consulate in the country of origin;
+In addition, foreign academic background certification, rankings and grades must be legalised in the country of origin;

 - Curriculum Vitae